+Yes, we all may brush our teeth for two minutes twice a day with fluoride toothpaste.
+But between the first and last brush, our teeth can come under a constant attack if we don’t give them time to recover.
 Our teeth are at risk of acid attack after we eat and drink anything.
 Especially if what we consume has sugar in it.
-This acid is produced by plaque bacteria, and the sugars in our food and drink, which slowly dissolves the enamel and dentine of the tooth leading to cavities forming.
+This acid is produced by plaque bacteria and the sugars in our food and drink.
+This will slowly dissolve the enamel and dentine of the tooth leading to cavities forming.

-So what is Sugar Free Gum?
+So what is Sugar-Free Gum?

 Sugar-free gum does not have any sugar in it.
 The taste is added using sweeteners, and therefore the gum does not cause tooth decay.
-The gum releases its flavours over a period of time, just like ordinary gum.
+The gum releases its flavors over a period of time, just like ordinary gum.

 Sugar-free gum as part of your oral health routine

-This diagram (right) shows how our tooth enamel is at risk from acid attack after food and drink, and how long it takes the acid level in the mouth to return to the safe zone. pH is the measure of acidity, with levels below 5.5 being acid enough to soften tooth enamel.
+This diagram shows how our tooth enamel is at risk from acid attack after food and drink, and how long it takes the acid level in the mouth to return to the safe zone. pH is the measure of acidity, with levels below 5.5 being acid enough to soften tooth enamel.
 Chewing sugar-free gum after eating can quickly lower the amount of time that acid attacks the teeth.

 Some benefits of Sugar-free gum:

-- Reduce Tooth Sensitivity – Another major plus for sugar free gum is that it can reduce tooth sensitivity caused by in-office teeth whitening.
+- Reduce Tooth Sensitivity – Another major plus for sugar-free gum is that it can reduce tooth sensitivity caused by in-office teeth whitening.
 According to a study published in the British Dental Journal, patients who chewed sugarless gum after having their teeth whitened had significantly less tooth sensitivity compared to study participants who did not chew gum.
 Researchers pinpointed the increase in saliva flow from the act of chewing as a likely cause of this benefit.